Student Academic Support

 Advising and Mentoring Center

-The Advising and Mentoring Center (AMC) works with the Freshman, Sophomore, and Student-Athlete populations on campus to ensure a smooth transition and adjustment throughout their academic programs.
+The Advising and Mentoring Center (AMC) works with the Freshman, Sophomore, and Student-Athlete populations on campus, as well as all Multidisciplinary Studies (MDS) degree students to ensure a smooth transition and adjustment throughout their academic programs.
 Our focus is to provide students with individualized academic support and tools for success through various advising and mentoring endeavors.
 AMC works to assist students in developing and implementing individual plans for achieving educational and life goals.
-AMC provides the following services to students: personalized academic advising, a dedicated advisor for all student-athletes, freshman one-to-one mentoring to ensure that each student’s needs are being met throughout their first two semesters regardless of the area of need, referral to on-campus resources, registration assistance, persistence monitoring for freshman and sophomore students, Early Alert Referral Program, advising for the Bachelor of Arts degree in Multidisciplinary Studies, Academic Improvement Plans for at-risk students, and outreach efforts to facilitate on-campus events and participation in freshman and sophomore leadership programs.
+AMC provides the following services to students: personalized academic advising through assigned, dedicated advisors for all students, freshman one-to-one mentoring to ensure that each student’s needs are being met throughout their first two semesters regardless of the area of need, referral to on-campus resources, registration assistance, persistence monitoring for freshman and sophomore students, advising for the Bachelor of Arts degree in Multidisciplinary Studies, Academic Improvement Plans for at-risk students, and outreach efforts to facilitate on-campus events and participation in leadership programs.

 Service Learning Center